davidbison/rock-paper-scissors-lizard-Spock/README.md

 + Scissors cuts paper
 + Paper covers rock

 Due to the fact that a tie happens around 1/3 of the time, several variants of Rock-paper-scissors exist that include more choices to make ties less likely.
 Rock-paper-scissors-lizard-Spock (RPSLS) is one such variant that allows five choices.
 Each choice wins against two other choices, loses against two other choices, and ties against itself.
+The winner is determined by the rules:

 + Scissors cuts paper
 + Paper covers rock